 WCCD offers soil sampling to Worcester County landowners and occupiers.
 For a reasonable $40 per sample fee, our staff will visit your site and take soil samples for you.
 They will then dry your samples and mail them to the lab.
 If interested, once the lab has finished their analysis, our staff can walk you through the results, and can make recommendations based on your needs.

 Our conservation planner would be happy to come to your property and collect samples according to the USDA-NRCS protocols.
-We recommend one sample per “management unit”, which means that we would recommend sampling your lawn separately from your garden, for example.
-This allows for greater accuracy of the results and make sure you get appropriate fertilizer recommendations.
+We recommend one sample per “management unit,” which means that we would recommend sampling your lawn separately from your garden, for example.
+This allows for greater accuracy of the results and to make sure you get appropriate fertilizer recommendations.

 The sample(s) will be brought back to our office, where they will be dried and send to the Soil Lab at UMaine.
 We currently offer their routine soil analysis, including organic matter.
 This includes pH, plant-available nutrients (P, K, Ca, Mg, Fe, Mn, Zn, Cu, B, S), lead (Pb), and aluminum (Al), and cation exchange capacity and base saturation.
 The methods used in UMaine’s lab were developed to be used for New England soils and climate.